joakimremler/AIS-Sensor/README.md

 Do to limited time I haven't been able to install a pump and a sensor.

 ## TODO
-* Add security to the webpage that nobody that hasent been autorized can POST, DELETE or PUT values to your system.
+* Add security to the application.
-* Add login
 * Add multiply users

 ## Languages